AI Harness Framework

 - Prohibited action patterns and escalation triggers

-Access policies answer "can this agent reach this system?"
-Behavioral policies answer "what is this agent allowed to do within and across systems, given current context?"
+Access policies answer: can this agent reach this system?
+Behavioral policies answer: what is this agent allowed to do within and across systems, given current context?
+Access control is necessary.
+It is not sufficient.

 Pillar 4: Runtime Enforcement